department-of-veterans-affairs/va.gov-team/products/disability/526ez/research/2024-11-Toxic Exposure/Non-AT Conversation Guide.md

 * **Your participation in this interview is completely voluntary.** You do not have to participate if you don't want to.
 Whether you choose to participate or not will not affect your benefits in any way with the VA.
 If you would like to stop the session or do not want to answer a question for any reason at any time, that's no problem.
 Please let me know.

 * **​​In this session, we want to hear your honest opinions.** There are no right or wrong answers; we are not testing your knowledge or abilities.
 I welcome any and all of your feedback, and I won’t be offended by any opinions you express.

+* **Whenever you can, talk out loud to share your thought process as you complete tasks.** This will help me understand your experience.
+I might remind you to think out loud because this can feel unnatural and be easy to forget.

 * **We may look at things that have caused you frustration in the past, and I want you to know up front that I can’t have an impact on your personal situation.** However, I do want to hear about your frustrations with the website in case they are with things that we can improve on in the future.